 How’s your vitamin intake?
 Try logging your food intake for one week.
 Upon reflection, you’ll likely see that you don’t eat enough of a certain food group.
 For many, that’s green vegetables and/or healthy fats.
 These, among many others, contain crucial vitamins for the eyes to function and stay disease-free.
-If you can’t get certain vitamins from your diet because of allergies, restrictions or preference, consider taking a supplement.
-Vision supplements are perfect for getting the nutrients you’re missing in a convenient way, so we’ve come up with a list of the key eye vitamins you need and where you can get them.
+If you can’t get certain vitamins from your diet because of allergies, restrictions, or preferences, consider taking a supplement.
+Vision supplements are perfect for getting the nutrients you’re missing in a convenient way, so we’ve come up with a list of the critical eye vitamins you need and where you can get them.

 Orange juice isn’t the only source of vitamin C. You can get vitamin C from dark greens, other tropical fruits, and bell peppers.
 The recommended dietary allowance for men is 90 mg and for women is 70 mg.